TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 \includelineno SumExample.cpp

-Since TNL vectors cannot be pass to CUDA kernels and so they cannot be captured by CUDA lambdas, we must first get vector view from the vector using a method `getConstView()`.
+Since TNL vectors cannot be passed to CUDA kernels and so they cannot be captured by CUDA lambdas, we must first get vector view from the vector using a method `getConstView()`.